GitHub contribution workflow for major or long-running changes

 - Making a large contribution.
 For instance, you might make contributions (additions, changes, or deletions) that span multiple articles and need to be committed and tested as one unit of work in a single pull request.

 - Creating and publishing a new article, which typically requires a more robust local editor.
-If you are a Microsoft employee, you might need to use the VS Code extensions discussed in Install Git/Markdown tools, for example.

 - Adding new images or updating images, which typically requires simultaneous creation of a new